AnanthanAmbikairajah/ananthanambikairajah/content/home/featuredtalk.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Featured Talk: A summary of my PhD research" subtitle = ""
+title = "From FRONTIER to Frontier: Investigating Brain Health Risk Factors using Big Data Analysis" subtitle = ""

 [design]